 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Factor Xa inhibitors are drugs that keep your blood from clotting too much.
+Factor Xa (pronounced ten-A) inhibitors are drugs that keep your blood from clotting too much.
 Sometimes, people call them “blood thinners.”
 Healthcare providers call these medicines direct oral anticoagulants (DOACs).
 You can take them when you need to treat a blood clot and also as a long-term medicine to prevent blood clots.

 Advertisement